 Photo by Dennis Coello

 The Southern Tier route offers challenging terrain right from the start, with some longer climbs leaving San Diego all the way up to In-ko-pah Pass, about 70 miles east of the Pacific Ocean.
 There are two mountain passes in New Mexico, the highest being Emory Pass at 8,228 feet, which is also the route's highest point.
 The route just north of Silver City, New Mexico, which goes to the Gila Cliff Dwellings National Monument, offers some steep, challenging, rolling climbs and descents, as does the hill country west of Austin, Texas.
 East of Austin the route flattens out as it meanders through piney woods, by bayous, along farmlands and woodlots, and past the Gulf Coast all the way to the Atlantic Ocean.

-The Southern Tier Route can be ridden between early fall and late spring.
+The Southern Tier Route is best ridden in early fall or late spring.
 In September and May, there still might be some very hot weather to contend with at either end of the route.
 See our blog post When to Ride: Southern Tier for more information on timing.
 Note that snow can occur at any time in the higher elevations in the Southwest during the winter, and the highest pass in New Mexico is over 8,000 feet.
 If you are doing a winter trip, remember that you will have short daylight hours.
 Due to changing local conditions, it is difficult to predict any major wind patterns, but here are a few known observations.
 In California, dry easterly winds predominate in the fall, blowing west from the desert.
 In western Texas, winds from the Gulf of Mexico will cause headwinds for eastbound riders.
 Be aware that hurricanes can occur from July through November along the Gulf Coast of the Florida panhandle and can also hit the Atlantic seaboard.